SUN PARTNERS INTERNATIONAL

 Maleshi Primary School

-So They Can (STC) (www.sotheycan.org), a private, non-profit educational and community development organization, is coordinating with government agencies in Tanzania to improve childhood education in marginalized rural communities in the Babati district of central Tanzania; altogether, STC is supporting 29 primary schools and 5 secondary schools.
+So They Can (STC) (www.sotheycan.org), a private, non-profit educational and community development organization, is coordinating with government agencies in Tanzania to improve childhood education in marginalized rural communities in the Babati district of central Tanzania.
+Altogether, STC is supporting 29 primary schools and 5 secondary schools.
 In July 2024 Sun Partners visited STC’s Manyara Primary Boarding School which has a student population of over 500 children (323 girls and 194 boys) with 100 students living/boarding at the school.
 Manyara School is located immediately adjacent to Tarangire National Park and is completely off-grid.
-It is not unusual for Manyara students to encounter hyenas or other animals at night when they are walking between buildings on the school grounds or paying a visit to the toilet block.
-Sun Partners performed a technical evaluation of Manyara school and has initiated work to electrify (via solar panels and advanced battery systems) the entire Manyara campus, including lighting for select classrooms, the girls and boys dormitories, and the study/dining hall to improve learning and lighting for exterior areas to provide a more safe and secure environment for the children.
+It is not unusual for Manyara students to encounter hyenas or other animals at night when walking between buildings or paying a visit to the toilet block.
+Sun Partners performed a technical evaluation of Manyara school and completed work to electrify (via solar panels and advanced batteries) the entire Manyara campus, including lighting for select classrooms, the girl's and boy's dormitories, and the study/dining hall.

 Kao La Amani Children's Village